 A. Types of Service Animals Permitted on Campus.

 These guidelines have been developed with the understanding that all service animals working on the university campus will be dogs.
-(For policy regarding “support animals” that do not meet the definition of “service animal”—e.g. emotional support animals, therapy animals, seizure response animals— please see Section III.D. of this document).
+(For policy regarding “support animals” that do not meet the definition of “service animal”—e.g. emotional support animals, therapy animals, seizure response animals— please see Section D below).

 “Examples of work or tasks include, but are not limited to, assisting individuals who are blind or have low vision with navigation and other tasks, alerting individuals who are deaf or hard of hearing to the presence of people or sounds, providing non-violent protection or rescue work, pulling a wheelchair, assisting an individual during a seizure, alerting individuals to the presence of allergens, retrieving items such as medicine or the telephone, providing physical support and assistance with balance and stability to individuals with mobility disabilities, and helping persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors.”

 “The crime deterrent effects of an animal’s presence and the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks for the purposes of this definition.”
 (28 CFR § 36.104, ADA regulations)

 B. Responsibilities of Persons with Disabilities Using Service or Support Animals on Campus